kentookura/forest-server/README.md

 # Forest Server

-## Project Overview:
+A live-updating development server for [forester](https://git.sr.ht/~jonsterling/ocaml-forester).

 The project is a server that integrates with the [forester] tool, designed for crafting connected mathematical notes.
-It offers two binaries:

-- forest-server: A simple dev server for forester
-- forest-editor: An experimental desktop application.

 ## Installation:

+Requires `forester` to be available in `$PATH`.

 To install using Nix: